Tattoo Touch Up Guide

 However, it’s not unusual for people to be a little disappointed with their tattoos once they’ve finished healing.
 The shading might be uneven, the colors might be patchy, or the lines might look a little dull.

 Your tattoo is permanent, but that disappointment doesn’t have to be.

 You can get rid of those small imperfections in your tattoo by getting a touch-up.
 A touch up essentially means tattooing over your existing tattoo to fix any problems with it.

 Unlike getting a new tattoo, a touch up usually involves adding small details or a bit of color to the existing ink.
 They’re typically quick jobs that don’t require you to spend much time under the tattoo gun.

-Touch ups are routinely used as a way to correct new tattoos, but they can also give new life to an old tattoo.
+Touch ups are routinely used as a way to correct new tattoos if they’ve healed a little poorly, but they can also give new life to an old tattoo.
 Over the years, your tattoo will gradually fade.
 A touch up can make an old tattoo look fresh by making the colors pop and the details stand out like they used to.